GeneFeng/CircView/README.md

 > 2.1.1	Java Virtual Machine should be installed before running this program.
 See 6 HOW TO INSTALL JAVA VIRTUAL MACHINE.
 > 2.1.2	Double click CircView.jar to launch the program.
 > 2.1.3	Download species data from https://github.com/GeneFeng/CircView/blob/master/testdata/annotation.tar.gz and decompress it.
-> 2.1.4	Click “Species”->”Load Data” to upload the “Human_hg19.txt” file.
+> 2.1.4	Click “Species”->”Load Data” to load the “Human_hg19.txt” file.
 > 2.1.5	Download circRNA data from https://github.com/GeneFeng/CircView/blob/master/testdata/human.tar.gz and decompress it.
-> 2.1.6	Click “CircRNA”->”Load Data” to upload the circRNA files according species and algorithm.
+> 2.1.6	Click “CircRNA”->”Load Data” to load the circRNA files according species and algorithm.
 > <img src="image/circrna-files-add.png" width="80%">
 > 2.1.7	Click the gene transcript name on the left panel to see the image of the circRNAs.
 > <img src="image/whole-circrna.png" width="80%">